MicrosoftDocs/visualstudio-docs/docs/rtvs/variable-explorer.md

 ![Variable Explorer table view](media/variable-explorer-table-view.png)

 Clicking on a column heading sorts the data by column (alternating between ascending and descending).
-Holding down Shift will and clicking on additional columns add those to the sorting as well.
+Holding down Shift and clicking on additional columns adds those columns to the sorting as well.
 Clicking a column without Shift returns to single column sorting.

 The sequence in which you click the column headings determines the order in which the sorting is performed.
 For example, Shift-clicking the **cyl** column, then Shift-clicking the **mpg** column twice, sorts the list for ascending cylinders and descending miles-per-gallon: